rifelpet/kubernetes-ingress-controller/docs/guides/using-kongingress-resource.md

 the request to the service.
 This can be seen in the real path value in the above response.

-Let's say, we would like to configure Kong to not do that and also respond to only GET request for this particular Ingress rule.
+We can configure Kong to not strip out this path and to only respond to GET requests for this particular Ingress rule.

 To modify these behaviours, let's first create a KongIngress resource defining the new behaviour: